-Though pawn shops a notorious for lowballing, this doesn’t have to be the case.
 There are sites like PawnGuru that collect information from thousands of different pawn shops.
 This helps people find the best offer when pawning their harp.

 Interest fees are the essential difference between pawning and selling.
 Many people would consider pawning overselling, but they fear the high-interest rates.